1915 Singapore Mutiny

 The 1915 Singapore Mutiny, (also known as the 1915 Sepoy Mutiny or the Mutiny of the 5th Light Infantry) was a mutiny of elements of the British Indian Army's 5th Light Infantry in British Singapore.
 Up to half of the regiment, which consisted of Indian Muslims predominantly from Rajput background, mutinied on 15 February 1915 due to rumours that they would be sent to fight against the largely Muslim Ottoman Empire as part of the Middle Eastern theatre of World War I. The mutineers killed 36 soldiers and civilians before the mutiny was suppressed by Allied forces.
-After the mutiny, more than 205 mutineers were tried by court-martial, and 47 were sentenced to execution by firing squad.
+After the mutiny, more than 205 mutineers were tried by court-martial, and 47 were publicly executed by firing squad.

 Background

 5th Light Infantry

 The 5th Light Infantry was a long established regiment in the Indian Army, dating from 1803. and had a good military record.
 It was initially known as the 2nd Battalion, 21st Bengal Native Infantry and was re-designated as the 42nd Bengal Native (Light) Infantry in 1843.
 After the Indian Mutiny, also known as the Indian Rebellion of 1857, the surviving Bengal regiments were renumbered in 1861 and consequently the 42nd became the 5th Bengal Native (Light) Infantry.
 Following army reforms, the word ‘’Native’’ was dropped the regiment simply became known as the 5th Light Infantry.
 The regiment was well known for several battle honours, which included the Arakan, Afghanistan and Kandahar 1842, Ghunze 1842, Kabul and Moodkee, Ferozeshah and Sobroan 1857.
 It also fought in the Second Afghan War of 1879–80 and the Third Burmese War of 1885–87, which led to the British annexation of Burma and its tributary Shan states.

 Immediately prior to World War One, the regiment was employed in garrison duties in India.
 On 10 October 1914, the 5th Light Infantry was stationed in Nowgong when it was posted to Singapore to replace the King's Own Yorkshire Light Infantry, which had been ordered to France.
 Unusually for 1914–15 the 5th Light Infantry was an entirely Muslim unit, mainly comprising Ranghars (Muslims of Rajput origin) and Pathans, commanded by British and Indian officers.
 Upon arrival in Singapore, the 5th Light Infantry was based in Alexandra Barracks.